jameswong3388/Pyneer/README.md

 # Pyneer

 ## Intro
-Pyneer is a minimal scaffolding designed to help students with their school's Python project, especially for people who just started learning Python.
+Pyneer is a minimal scaffolding designed to help students with their school's Python assignments.

-Pyneer comes with minimal scaffolding as well as basic authentication, and admin functionality to help you get started with your project.
-It has well written api , so you can be easily expand and customized according to your use case.
+Pyneer comes with minimal scaffolding as well as basic authentication, and admin functionality to help you quickly get started with your project.
+It has well written api , so you can easily expand and customized your project according to your use case.

 Makesure give it a star if you like the project 👍.